 Variable speed drives (VSDs), sometimes also known as variable frequency drives, are electronic devices used to regulate the speed of an ac induction motor.
 Electric motors consume approximately 25% of the world’s electricity for industrial and consumer applications.
 The key benefit is to provide new and improved process control, while also boosting power factor and overall system efficiency (energy savings).
-VSDs are used in a multitude of applications, ranging from relatively simple a
+VSDs are used in a multitude of applications, ranging from relatively simple

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!

 Start your own conversation by commenting on any article or blog